J. K. Rowling: Inspiration and mother's death

 After university, Rowling moved to a flat in Clapham Junction with friends, and took a course to become a bilingual secretary.
-While she was working temp jobs in London, Amnesty International hired her to document human rights issues in French-speaking Africa.
+While she was working in temporary jobs in London, Amnesty International hired her to document human rights issues in French-speaking Africa.
 She began writing adult novels while working as a temp, although they were never published.
 In 1990, she planned to move with her boyfriend to Manchester, and frequently took long train trips to visit.
 In mid-1990, she was on a train delayed by four hours from Manchester to London, when the characters Harry Potter, Ron Weasley, and Hermione Granger came plainly into her mind.
 Having no pen or paper allowed her to fully explore the characters and their story in her imagination before she reached her flat and began to write.

 Rowling moved to Manchester around November 1990.
 She described her time in Manchester, where she worked for the Chamber of Commerce and at Manchester University in temp jobs, as a "year of misery".
 Her mother died of multiple sclerosis on 30 December 1990.
-At the time, she was writing Harry Potter and had never told her mother about it.
-Her mother's death heavily affected Rowling's writing.
-She later said that the Mirror of Erised is about her mother's death, and noted an "evident parallelism" between Harry confronting his own mortality and her life.
+At the time, Rowling was writing Harry Potter, and her mother's death heavily affected her writing.

 The pain of the loss of her mother was compounded when some personal effects her mother had left her were stolen.
-With the end of the relationship with her boyfriend, and "being made redundant from an office job in Manchester", Rowling described herself as being in a state of "fight or flight".
-An advertisement in The Guardian led her to move to Porto, Portugal, in November 1991 to teach night classes in English as a foreign language, writing during the day.
+With the end of the relationship with her boyfriend, and "being made redundant from an office job in Manchester", Rowling moved to Porto, Portugal, in November 1991 to teach night classes in English as a foreign language, writing during the day.